neko-js/Image-Metadata/README.md

 # Image Metadata

-This package makes it possible to read out simple or verbose meta and file structure information from image files.
+This package makes it possible to read out simple or verbose meta information from image files.

 It can be used in browser and Node.js environment.